akindufernando/remote_control_car/README.md

 Controlling the Car:
 You can use a Bluetooth terminal app on your smartphone to send commands to the car:

-'F' for forward
+'1' for forward
-'B' for backward
+'2' for backward
-'L' for left
+'3' for left
-'R' for right
+'4' for right
-'S' for stop
+'5' for stop